wollomatic/socket-proxy/README.md

 1.10 - fix socket file mode (thanks [@amanda-wee](https://github.com/amanda-wee)), optimize build actions (thanks [@reneleonhardt](https://github.com/reneleonhardt))

+1.11 - add per-container allowlists specified by Docker container labels (thanks [@amanda-wee](https://github.com/amanda-wee))

 ## License
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

-Parts of the file `cmd/socket-proxy/bindmount.go` and files under the `internal/docker` and `internal/go-connections` folders are licensed under the Apache 2.0 License.
-See the comments in this file and the LICENSE file for more information.
+Parts of this project, specifically the file `cmd/socket-proxy/bindmount.go` and the files in the `internal/docker` and `internal/go-connections` folders, contain source code licensed under the Apache License 2.0.
+See the comments in the applicable files for details.
+The rest of the project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements